r59q/geekbench-cpu-specs/README.md

 ```
 This will generate a file cpu-list.json.
 This process will take a little less than 1 hour, so as to not trigger rate-limit.

+You can also just download the cpu-list.json file from this repository.
+It will be the same file you can generate running it yourself.

 It works by webscraping, you can alter the sleep time in-between scrapes by giving the sleep duration as argument to avoid rate limits.
 ```shell
 # Sleep for 3 seconds in-between network calls